-The Company's primary objective is to explore and advance its priority mineral properties.
+The Company's primary objective is to explore and advance its existing mineral properties.
 Its secondary objective is to locate, evaluate and acquire other mineral properties, and to finance their exploration, either through equity financing, by way of joint venture or option agreements or through a combination of both.
-Although there are currently no known economic resources on any of the existing properties, the Company's current priority is to determine the economic viability of its Tuvatu Gold Project in Fiji.
+There are currently no known economic resources on any of the existing properties.